fverkroost/indigo/_posts/2020-03-27-rviews-blogs.markdown

 In the [first blog post](https://rviews.rstudio.com/2019/10/09/building-interactive-world-maps-in-shiny/), I show readers how to build interactive world maps in RShiny, and how to include dynamic input in the resulting dashboard.
 In [this file](https://github.com/fverkroost/RStudio-Blogs/blob/master/interactive_worldmap_shiny_embedded.Rmd)
 on my Github, I also show how to include interactive Shiny dashboards in RMarkdown files.
+The live app is published [here](https://fverkroost.shinyapps.io/interactive_worldmap_app/).

 I also wrote a series of blog posts dedicated to classifying clothing categories from the Zalando Fashion MNIST data using various machine and deep learning methods.